CloudCannon/documentation/_sharing/client-sharing.md

 Share your site with your clients without them having to create a CloudCannon account and use a seat on your pricing plan.

-Go to the Client Sharing tab in site settings and enter a password:
+Go to the *Site Settings* / *Client Sharing* section and enter a password:

 ![Password sharing](/img/sharing/5.png){: .screenshot}